iwilliams83/module-one-final-project-guidelines-dumbo-web-060418/README.md

 Quiz questions are stored in a table, and are exposed one at a time when a new Quiz instance is initialized (when the user begins a new quiz).
 The code can be tested by running the run.rb file in the terminal (make sure a new Quiz is initiated there).

+### Notes on seed data:
+The website (and data) that was scraped for for use in this project does not belong to us.
+The website and all of its content belong Bustle.com.

 ## Contributing
 Pull requests should clearly state the changes that you would like to integrate.
 A new migration file is required in order to add or change columns to tables in the database.